Extension theorems for reductive group schemes

 {\bf (b)} Let $U$ be an open subscheme of $Y$ such that $Y\setminus U$ has codimension in $Y$ at least $2$.
 Let $W$ be an affine $Y$-scheme of finite type.
-Then the natural restriction map $W(Y)\to W(U)$ is a bijection.
-If moreover $W$ is integral, normal, dominates $Y$, and such that we have $\scrD(W)=\scrD(W_U)$, then $W$ is determined (up to unique isomorphism) by $W_U$.
+Then the natural restriction map $\Hom_Y(Y,W)\to \Hom_Y(U,W)$ is a bijection.
+If moreover $W$ is integral, normal and such that we have $\scrD(W)=\scrD(W_U)$, then $W$ is determined (up to unique isomorphism) by $W_U$.

-{\bf (c)} Suppose that $Y=\Spec(A)$ is local, regular, and has dimension $2$.
+{\bf (c)} Suppose that $Y=\Spec A$ is local, regular, and has dimension $2$.
 Let $y$ be the closed point of $Y$ and let $U:=Y\setminus\{y\}$.
-Then each locally free $\scrO_U$-module which locally has finite rank, extends uniquely to a free $\scrO_Y$-module.}
+Then each locally free $\scrO_U$-module of finite rank, extends uniquely to a free $\scrO_Y$-module.}